 The sitar from North India is an 18-stringed lute type instrument with 7 main strings played above movable frets, while the 11 remaining strings (sympathetic strings) vibrate below the frets.
-It’s components are a hollow wooden neck attached to a pumpkin-shaped gourd.
+Its components are a hollow wooden neck attached to a pumpkin-shaped gourd.

 A distinctive feature of the sitar are the curved frets (bunds), which are movable (allowing fine variation in tuning) and raised (so that resonant strings can run underneath the frets).
 A typical sitar has 18, 19 or 20 strings (depending on the style) of which 6 (in the Vilayat Khan style) or 7 (in the Ravi Shankar style) are playable strings, which are situated over the frets.
 Three of these strings (chikari) provide the drone and the rest are used to play the melody, though most of the notes of the melody are played on the first string (baj tar).
 The sitar also has 11, 12 or 13 sympathetic strings or tarbs running underneath the frets.